Schumann, Clara

 30/9/1853Clara and Robert Schumann meet Johannes Brahms. the 12-year old Marie Schumann was also present.
 [Brahms, Johannes][Schumann, Robert]

-28/10/1853Robert Schumann introduced Johannes Brahms to the public.
+28/10/1853Robert Schumann introduces Johannes Brahms to the public.
 Johannes Brahms had visited Schumann, who had listened to him playing.
 Schumann was impressed, called his wife Clara and told her that she would hear music like she had never heard it before.
 Schumann wrote an article in the Neue Zeitschrift Für Musik in which he introduced Brahms to the public.
 [Brahms, Johannes][Schumann, Robert]

-24/11/1853Start of Robert Schumann's concert tour in the Netherlands.
+24/11/1853Start of concert tour by Clara and Robert Schumann in the Netherlands.
 It lasted until 22 December 1853.
+Schumann accompanied his wife who played his compositions.
+Schumann was surprised how much the Dutch public liked his music.
 [Schumann, Robert]

 6/12/1853Sophie Offermans sings a work by Robert Schumann accompanied by Clara Schumann.
 She sang a part from "Der Rose Pilgerfahrt" by Schumann in The Hague.
 Clara Schumann accompanied her on the piano.
 Robert Schumann was in the public.
 [Schumann, Robert]